-How can advanced care planning in dementia shape the future of dementia residents and their families
+How can advanced care planning in dementia change the game for families dealing with this brutal disease?

 So, what exactly is advanced care planning?
 In essence, it’s a process that helps individuals understand, reflect on, and discuss their current and future health goals and care preferences.